 A theoretical advantage of Gross’s method is ease of application.

 On the other side, Gross’s is untethered to any historical utilization data whatsoever.
-Within the one component where there is any measure of similarity between the Gross model and the CMS model, Gross’s approach expressly contradicts CMS’s actuaries’ explicit determination that a linear correlation did not accord with historical reality and that the count should begin at four (4).
+Within the one component where there is any measure of similarity between the Gross model and the CMS model, Gross’s approach expressly contradicts CMS’s actuaries’ explicit determinations that a linear correlation did not accord with historical reality and that the count should begin at four (4).
 (CMS actuaries did agree that there was an additive effect for each additional condition, but unlike Gross they denied that the additive effect was necessarily linear.)

 On every other component Gross’s model is in even sharper contrast to the views of the professionals.
 Notwithstanding Dr Gross’s omission of demographics information, demographics strongly correlate with costs.
 As noted, over 75% of patients under 65 have their risk adjustments based only on demographics as they have no chronic conditions among the many dozens that the professionals felt needed to be includes.
 Notwithstanding Dr Gross’s model in which all chronic conditions count the same, long experience shows that the costs of different chronic conditions vary profoundly from one condition to another.
 Notwithstanding Dr Gross’s model, multiple conditions do interact with each other.

 Gross’s risk adjustment model for direct primary care looks like something reverse engineered to explain adverse data.

 As with all other aspects of his otherwise relentless promotion of the results at Desoto Memorial Hospital, Dr Gross has expressly declined to make public any details of his methods of gathering and processing data.
 Even if the very outline of his risk methodology was not at war with those of his analytical betters, important questions would remain.

 For example, what criteria did he use to identify and count chronic conditions in the DPC cohort (his own patients) and those in the non-DPC patient cohort (who get primary care elsewhere).
 Especially for gathering chronic condition data on those who are not his patients what, if anything, did he do to validate data accuracy and consistency?